tpiha/microservice/README.md

 You can access phpMyAdmin on http://localhost:8081 using username ```root``` and password ```root```.

 Load testing (integration testing) is also done manually by using "Manual test run" GitHub Actions workflow.

+Unit tests are done automatically by pushing changes to main branch of GitHub repo.